Mro939/Real-time-vehicle-classification-using-neural-networks/README.md

-# Real time vehicle classification using a multilayer perceptron neural network (MLP) with keras.
+# Vehicle class classification

-The following content provides the code of a vehicle class classification using a Multi-Layer Perceptron Neural Network (MLP) architecture with Keras library.
+Real time vehicle classification from mic using a multilayer perceptron neural network (MLP) with keras.

 Steps to follow: